 It makes sense to stay in Kanchanaburi town, because all of the tourist amenities.
 Guesthouses and hotels are mainly concentrated on Maenamkwai Road along the riverside.
 Generally speaking, one can say that the Northern part of this street is more suitable for families and the Southern part for backpackers and party.
 Restaurants are abundant on either side, it’s just that the South has more bars and is a whole lot louder.

-On the other hand, for a real Kanchanaburi experience you should actually try out one of the floating hotels far out in the province.
+On another note, for a real Kanchanaburi experience you might want to try out one of the floating resorts far out in the province.
 Some of them are almost luxurious with ample facilities and are therefor quite pricey.
 Others are a lot more basic and sometimes hidden deep in the jungle.
-They are the real adventurous deal, without aircon, wifi and sometimes even without electricity.
+The latter are the real adventurous deal, without aircon, wifi and sometimes even without electricity.
 Whichever you prefer, it’s definitely worth it to spend a few days on the river.

 My recommended accommodations

 Budget = from THB500 to THB1000